jerturowetz/notes/to-do-wedding-playlist.md

 Jennifer Lopez - If You Had My Love
 Jennifer Lopez - Jenny from the Block (Track Masters Remix) Jennifer Lopez - Love Don't Cost a Thing
-Jennifer Lopez - Love Don't Cost A Thing
 Jennifer Lopez - Waiting For Tonight
 Jennifer Lopez & Pitbull - On The Floor
-Jennifer Lopez; Jadakiss and Styles P; Jadakiss; Styles P. - Jenny from the Block (Track Masters Remix) Jessica Simpson - These Boots Are Made For Walkin' Jessica Simpson - These Boots Are Made For Walkin' Jessie J, Ariana Grande & Nicki Minaj - Bang Bang
+Jennifer Lopez; Jadakiss and Styles P; Jadakiss; Styles P. - Jenny from the Block (Track Masters Remix) Jessica Simpson - These Boots Are Made For Walkin' Jessie J, Ariana Grande & Nicki Minaj - Bang Bang
 Jet - Are You Gonna Be My Girl